ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureAirwayRouter.rst

 IProcedureAirwayRouter
 ======================

-.. py:class:: IProcedureAirwayRouter
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureAirwayRouter

    object

    Interface used to access the options for an Airway Router procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureAirwayRouter

 Overview
 --------